Distributed Systems

 - Which service model (IaaS, CaaS, PaaS, FaaS, ...) ensures optimal implementation of an application?

-- How to monetize modern IT services?
+- How to monetize modern IT “as a service”?

 - How to integrate the "physical world" into complex IT services?